 - In The Matrix Neo stops bullets in mid-air simply by holding up his hand.
 Plucking one of the frozen bullets out of the air afterwards and casually dropping it on the floor only adds to the coolness factor.

-- The hero does this in Barehanded Blade Block fashion in Dead or Alive 2: Kanzaisha (not related to the games, but rather the post-apoc sequel to the Takashi Miike movie), which prompts his opponent to question whether the guy is even human.
+- The hero does this in Barehanded Blade Block fashion in Dead or Alive 2: Kanzaisha (From the trilogy by Takashi Miike), which prompts his opponent to question whether the guy is even human.

 - Berthold in The Adventures of Baron Munchausen manages to catch a musket ball by running after it.
 He is the world's fastest man, after all.
 In his case, he tries to reach out and grab it several times because it's still hot from leaving the musket and it burns his fingers.

 - One of UHF's parody shows has a Rambo-esque character catch a bullet in his teeth, then spit back a hail of bullets like a machine gun.
 What's more, the assailant explodes as if hit with a tank shell.
 Even Stanley doesn't believe it.